Here at the Weld Community Foundation, we like to say we get a front-row seat to all the good happening in Weld County. It’s true—we are blessed

 Operating grants are not available to schools or school foundations.

-Please Note: Organizations may apply for both Program and General Operating grants for the Fall grant cycle but may only receive one grant.
+Please Note: Organizations may apply for both Program and General Operating grants for the same grant cycle but may only receive one grant.
 If an organization receives a multi-year General Operating grant, they will not be eligible to receive a Program grant during the General Operating grant period.
-If an organization receives a Spring Program grant, they will not be eligible to receive a Fall Operating or Program grant.
+Organizations may only receive one Littler Youth Grant (Program/Project or General Operating) per calendar year.

 Grant Amount: up to $35,000